» Download Resumé

 Also a distinguished harpsichordist, he is the first person since the eighteenth century to perform in public the complete harpsichord literature of François Couperin.
 His recording J, S. Bach: Harpsichord Music in the Grand Manner (Wildboar Recordings) was named as one of the best recordings of the year by the American Record Guide in 1996.

-Mr. Smith has been Director of the Trinity College Summer Chamber Music Series since 1998.
+Mr. Smith was Director of the Trinity College Summer Chamber Music Series from 1998 to 2019.